-Human rights as the foundation of our common civilisation and as a guidance for the best use of our conscience, universally.
+Human rights are the foundation of our common civilisation and the expression of our dignity as free human beings' members of humanity through our common History.

 All human rights are universal, of equal importance, indivisible, interlinked and mutually reinforcing.
 They arise from our human nature, bear their truth and endeavours in our conscience, express themselves through our choices, cultures, knowledge, feelings, evaluations and values.
-They arise and grow for the quality of life through our teachings and learnings, they stand in our achievements, now as for future generations.
-They are achieved through their peaceful practice.
-Human rights are needed to build lasting and prosperous, thriving and humane societies, on a sustainable planet, thus enabling everyone to lead a fulfilling life in universal solidarity, leaving no one behind.
+They arise and grow through the quality of life through by teachings and learnings; they stand in our achievements, now as for future generations.
+They are enshrined through their peaceful practice.
+Human rights are needed to build lasting and prosperous, thriving and humane societies, peacemaking institutions on a sustainable planet, thus enabling everyone to lead a fulfilling life in universal solidarity, leaving no one behind.

-They are the future we want, the legal infrastructure giving meaning and worth to our human civilisation, as needed for it to flourish in dignity, through present times as for future History.
+They are the future we want, our common agenda and the legal infrastructure giving meaning and worth to our human civilisation, as needed for it to flourish in dignity, through present times as for future generations.

-Human rights sometimes also called "fundamental rights", come along with "fundamental methods" such as education, prosperity, cooperation and consensus, prevention and peaceful settlements of disputes and if need be, non-violence.
+Human rights are sometimes also called "fundamental rights".
+They come along with "fundamental methods" such as education, participation, prosperity, cooperation and consensus, prevention and precaution (do no harm), universal peaceful settlements of disputes and if need be, non-violence.
 They are the expression of the best of our human nature for the best possible future, for each and all.